stefan-guggisberg/azure-blob-trigger/README.md

 # azure-blob-trigger
-Azure Blob Trigger which decodes QR Code on image and stores it in the Blob metadata.
+Azure Blob Trigger which decodes QR Code on image and stores it in the blob's metadata.